-What Is a Family Intervention?
+What Is a Family Intervention for Teens?

 Family interventions often occur when someone has a substance use disorder.
 It is hard for families to sit and do nothing when they love struggles with drug or alcohol abuse, especially teens.

 The family intervention is a heart-to-heart discussion about the problem.
 The goal is to get this person to accept treatment.
-People with a substance use disorder can deny it to themselves as well as everyone around them.
+People with a substance use disorder can deny it to themselves as well as to everyone around them.
 They may think it’s not really that bad or that they can stop anytime.